Operation Synytsia: Aftermath

 In September, after lengthy negotiations, Russia managed to obtain the bodies of the crew members killed as a result of Kuzminov's actions.
 Both crew members, Khushbakht Tursunov and Nikita Kiryanov, received posthumous Orders of Courage.

 In February 2024, a man's body, which was found in an underground parking garage in Villajoyosa, Province of Alicante, Spain "riddled with bullet holes and run over by a car", was confirmed to be Kuzminov.
 Western analysts considered it likely that he was assassinated by the Russian SVR.
 At the time of his death, Kuzminov was living under the assumed identity Igor Shevchenko.
 The newspaper El País reported that the Spanish authorities had provided Kuzminov with forged documents, but did not provide guarantees of protection.
 Spanish authorities believe that Kuzminov was exposed when he made a call to an ex-girlfriend inviting her to Alicante, a favourite with Russians and Ukrainians who have made their homes on the Costa Blanca.
+In December 2025, a Spanish court indefinitely suspended the investigation into Kuzminov's death, citing a lack of suspects.